phpman > man > alpinef(1)

 -version Version: Print version information.

-local file or a remote folder.
+file or a remote folder.

 -xoauth2-server ServerName

 Name of the service that XOAUTH2 authentication will be attempted.
+The

-of the options -xoauth2-server, -xoauth2-client-id and
+options -xoauth2-server, -xoauth2-client-id and -xoauth2-client-secret

--xoauth2-client-secret must be used simultaneously.
-Example:
+must be used simultaneously.
+Example: -xoauth2-server Gmail.

 -xoauth2-client-id Client-Id